 - Attend the IHP June Planning Meeting prior to the start of the academic year

 - Attend pre-Launch meetings at the Launch site location prior to program start

-- Mandatory attendance and full participation at annual faculty-coordinator meetings and training sessions in June 2019.
+- Mandatory attendance and full participation at annual faculty-coordinator meetings and training sessions in June 2020, dates to be confirmed.
 Training will be held in Brattleboro, Vermont with transportation and accommodations provided.

 - Submit required hire paperwork and program materials as required by IHP by the appropriate deadline

 - Strategize and create a framework for community and team building sessions and activities

 - Review student medical information and check in with each student during pre-departure